ophelia9009/157a_project/README.md

     - [x] Set up MySQL database with structured schema, foreign keys, and non-null constraints
     - [x] Create the database tables (at least 4 tables)
     - [x] Initialize the different tables (at least 15 entries per table) appropriately: No fields cannot be null.
-    - [ ] Issue the following SQL statements:
+    - [x] Issue the following SQL statements:
-        - [ ] Select all to display existing information
+        - [x] Select all to display existing information
-        - [ ] Add new
+        - [x] Add new
-        - [ ] Edit/Update the existing information
+        - [x] Edit/Update the existing information
-        - [ ] Delete existing information
+        - [x] Delete existing information

 - Application Layer: JDBC-powered DAO classes
     * Set Up Java Project: Use build tool Maven, add the MySQL Connector/J library as a dependency.
-    * Implement Database Connection Utility
+    * Implement Database Connection Utility (JDBC)
     * Create Model Class and Data Access Object
     * Test and confirm the connection to database and retrieval of data from the database

 - Presentation Layer: for user interactions
+    * Implement Jakarta Server Pages (JSP)
+    * Create Servlet Classes
+    * Test and confirm the operations and interactions from the end user side.